What Makes Knott’s Scary Farm so Scary? Why… the Monsters, of course.

 - The Boo-fet is located at Spurs.

-- It costs an additional $40, but that gets you a full buffet meal (all you can eat, provided you can manage to eat with monsters wandering the tables and making disturbing small talk).
+- You get a full buffet meal (all you can eat, provided you can manage to eat with monsters wandering the tables and making disturbing small talk).
 You also get early entry to four of the most popular and immersive Knotts’ Scary Farm mazes (Wax Works, Paranormal Inc., The Depths, and Dark Entities) and a souvenir cup which gives you unlimited soda refills for the rest of your visit.

 Knott’s Scary Farm Pro-tips for Guests with Sensory Issues